 - Produced and directed plays using improvisation, scripting, designing sets, and costumes, casting actors and a crew of 25, and directing several performances per week.
 Coached actors on the stage.

 - Established The Pascack Hills Players as a member of the International Thespian Society.

 - Helped students create and produce several theatrical events as fundraisers for local charities.

-- Helped refurbish theatre in terms of lighting, curtains, & quality of stage utilizing profits from gate including purchase of shotgun mics, wireless mics, lighting fixtures, sound board.
+- Helped refurbish theatre in terms of lighting, curtains, & quality of stage utilizing profits from gate including the purchase of shotgun mics, wireless mics, lighting fixtures, and soundboard.

-- Researched play and developed creative concept for the show.
+- Researched play and developed creative concepts for the show.

 - Supervised production meetings while communicating with stage management and designers for continuity of vision.